didacfontanet/entra-id-iam-lab/lab-09-graph-api/readme.md

 GET https://graph.microsoft.com/v1.0/users
 ```

-**Troubleshooting — 403 Forbidden on first attempt:**
-Initial call returned `Authorization_RequestDenied` — Graph Explorer did not have the `User.ReadBasic.All` permission consented for this session.
+**403 Forbidden on the first attempt.** The call returned `Authorization_RequestDenied` because Graph Explorer didn't have `User.ReadBasic.All` consented.

-Resolution: navigated to **Modify permissions** tab → found `User.ReadBasic.All` → clicked **Consent** → accepted the permission prompt.
-Re-ran the query successfully.
+Fixed it from the **Modify permissions** tab: found `User.ReadBasic.All`, clicked **Consent**, accepted the prompt, and re-ran the query.

-This error demonstrates a key concept: having admin rights in the tenant does not automatically grant Graph API permissions in a client application.
-Each app (including Graph Explorer) must explicitly consent to the scopes it needs.

 ![Graph 403 insufficient privileges](02b-graph-403-insufficient-privileges.png)

-After consent, the query returned all 3 tenant users:
+After consent the query returned all 3 tenant users:

 | User | UPN | Object ID |
 |---|---|---|